DataLab and Spyder: a perfect match#

 Note

 DataLab and Spyder are complementary tools.
-While Spyder is a powerful development environment with interactive scientific computing capabilities, DataLab is a versatile data analysis tool that may be used to perform a wide range of tasks, from simple data visualization to complex data analysis and processing.
+While Spyder is a powerful development environment with interactive scientific computing capabilities, DataLab is a versatile data analysis platform that can perform a wide range of tasks, from simple data visualization to complex data analysis and processing.
 In other words, Spyder is a development tool, while DataLab is a data analysis tool.
 You can use Spyder to develop algorithms and then use DataLab to analyze data with those algorithms.

 Basic concepts#

-In the context of your research or technical work, we assume that you are developing a software to process data (signals or images): this software may either be a stand-alone application or a library that you will use in other applications, or even a simple script that you will run from the command line.
-In any case, you will need to follow a development process that will include the following steps:
+In the context of your research or technical work, we assume that you are developing software to process data (signals or images).
+This software may be a stand-alone application, a library for use in other applications, or even a simple script to run from the command line.
+In any case, you will need to follow a development process that typically includes the following steps:

 4. Debug the algorithm if necessary.